 "Not as your ancestors, who craved for flesh, and God gave them flesh in His wrath, and they ate of corruption till it stank in their nostrils, and their carcasses fell by the thousand in the wilderness by reason of the plague."

 Moses, reluctantly, permitted the eating of flesh and animal sacrifice, solely as a concession to hardness of heart, to keep the degenerate Israelites on board, so to speak.
-After his death the Mosaic teachings concerning these matters were corrupted, spurious interpolations were made and all was fraudulently attributed as being the will of God!
-To the ignorant, the implication from the Pentateuch is that God must be some sort of bloodthirsty monster!, but the wise man knows that God is a loving God, and that the only sacrifice God has ever required is the sacrifice of self in loving service.
+After his death the Mosaic teachings concerning these matters were corrupted, spurious interpolations were made and all was fraudulently attributed as being the will of God.
+To the ignorant, the implication from the Pentateuch is that God must be some sort of bloodthirsty monster, (Animal sacrifices - do not Satanists and devil worshippers do the same?) but the wise man knows that God is a loving God, and that the only sacrifice God has ever required is the sacrifice of self in loving service.

 A truer picture of the compassionate nature of the Divine may be found in the Book of Isaiah: